MyMedsAndMe/spell/README.md

 Look in `examples/` for the scripts.

-Some shortcuts to run the examples, entered from Spell's root:
+There are shortcuts to run the examples -- run the following from Spell's root:

 ```shell
 $ mix spell.example.pubsub